developer4it/images/README.md

 # images
-default images to be used
+default images to be used.